H3xept/ACE_3/README.md

 # TBTTBSQSA (The Bigger Than Tiny But Still Quite Small Architecture)
-### Note
+### Notes
-Any references to 'padding' refer to the act of filling in the bits to the left of a value.
++ Any references to 'padding' refer to the act of filling in the bits to the left of a value.
++ Assembly code for this architecture is __not__ case sensitive.

 ## Spec
 + Von Neumann Architecture